 Internationally renowned scientists who have lectured at SciFest Africa include Nobel Laureates Sir Harold Kroto and Sir John Sulston, Drs Jane Goodall and Khotso Mokhele and Professors Shiv Visvanathan, Tebello Nyokong and Anusuya Chinsamy-Turan.

 SciFest Africa 2008, the first festival to carry its new name, attracted a record number of people with more than 58 000 from all over South Africa and the world enjoying 575 events.
+About 25 000 tickets were sold.

 Every year SciFest surveys about 800 to 1 000 visitors.
 The survey provides valuable information on the race, gender and age of visitors to the festival.
 It also provides visitors the opportunity to offer suggestions and give feedback, which are seriously considered in the planning of the next festival.